BYUI451/Cloud_guide/README.md

 ![](azure_app_setup2.png)

 Once your app is created, you should be provided with a link to access your Docker Container which is now hosted on Azure.
+Or navigate `All resources` -> `<appName>(shown as a type 'App Service')` click `Start` and then `Browse`.
+This may take a while to load.

 ![](Azure4.PNG)

-You may need to adjust your app service plan depending on the container.
+__NOTE:__ You may need to adjust your app service plan depending on the container.
 This is found in the settings bar of the app you created.
-Likely you could just use the 'Scale up(App Service plan)' link to make needed changes.
+Likely you could just use the `Scale up(App Service plan)` link to make needed changes.

 ## Helpful Links
 This guide is intended to be written as an extension of and explanation of this [Guide for pushing a generic container](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-get-started-docker-cli)